 Episode 9 begins with Nanoha having Fate over for dinner and planning to surprise Hayate in the hospital.
 The surprise visit causes them to run into the Wolkenritter, who had originally took pains to not be there when Nanoha and the others visited to avoid them finding out about Hayate being their master.
 Things then get muchworse.

 Opposing Combat Philosophies: Present in the later seasons as well, but best showcased here.
 In general, Midchildian Mages use a mixture of defensive barriers, support magic and ranged attacks designed to support any situation or tactic.
-Belkan Knights specialise entirely in combat magic, using punishing melee attacks and cartridge-enhanced weaponry to make themselves unrivalled in one-on-one fights.
+Belkan Knights specialize entirely in combat magic, using punishing melee attacks and cartridge-enhanced weaponry to make themselves unrivaled in one-on-one fights.
 Of course, there are exceptions to both rules like Fate and Hayate.

 Rousseau Was Right: Nobody is outright evil in this story: the heroes are trying to stop the Book of Darkness as it could destroy the Earth, the Wolkenritter, although doing evil acts, are trying to save the life of their innocent master and don't want to kill people, Admiral Gil Graham is trying to save the world even though it would require using Hayate as a sacrifice, and even Reinforce wants to "save" the world by imposing a Lotus-Eater Machine on it.
 The closest thing to "evil" is the corrupted defense program of the Book of Darkness, which is really more of a mindless machine than anything else.